saisree27/Maelstrom/README.md

  - Static null move pruning
  - Late move reductions
  - Check extensions
- - Razoring
+ - Futility pruning
- - Quiescence search with delta pruning
+ - Quiescence search
- - NNUE Evaluation using a (768->128)x2 -> 1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data
+ - NNUE Evaluation using a (768->128)x2 -> 1 architecture using a SIMD SCReLU activation function, trained on Lc0/SF data.
+The current release (v2.1.0) uses HCE evaluation based off PeSTO, mobility scores, bishop pair and king pawn shield.
  - UCI protocol implementation, so you can run the engine using a UCI-supported GUI such as [CuteChess](https://github.com/cutechess/cutechess/releases).
  - Time management
  - Custom opening book (by default opening book is off, but can be enabled with `setoption name UseBook value true`)
- - Integration with lichess 7-man tablebase (by default tablebase is off, but can be enabled with `setoption name UseLichessTB value true`)
+ - Integration with lichess 7-man tablebase (by default integration is off, but can be enabled with `setoption name UseLichessTB value true`)

 ## Releases
 Checkout and download binaries and source code from the Releases page.